-Development of the EIS commences as early as possible in the development program, with a target for completion by Critical Design Review (CDR) or earlier.
+Development of the EIS commences as early as possible in the development program, in accordance with the requirements described by NPR 8580.1A, NASA National Environmental Policy Act Management Requirements.
 NASA Headquarters is responsible for preparation of the EIS and has enlisted subcontractors to assist in its development.
-When missions plan to use RHUs, development of the EIS also requires development of a nuclear risk assessment by the Department of Energy (DOE) and participation by NASA Kennedy Space Center (KSC) and the Jet Propulsion Laboratory (JPL), NASA's launch nuclear approval engineering technical representative.
+When missions plan to use RHUs, development of the EIS also requires development of a Nuclear Risk Assessment by the Department of Energy (DOE) and participation by NASA Kennedy Space Center (KSC) and the Jet Propulsion Laboratory (JPL); NASA's launch nuclear approval engineering technical representative.